 The FEHA states that employers can not reject hiring a worker or withhold compensation based on their marital status.
 An employee should not be treated differently during the interview or hiring process because he or she is married.
-It is unlawful to discriminate an individual either divorced, unmarried or married.
+It is unlawful to discriminate an individual either divorced, unmarried, or married.
 Questions about marriage status should not be asked during the interview or hiring process as they break the law.

 There are some other categories of marital discrimination:

 - Withholding training from an employee.

-Employment privileges discrimination.
+- Employment privileges discrimination.

-Harassment regarding some characteristics.
+- Harassment regarding some characteristics.

-Retaliating when an employee files a complaint against the employer
+- Retaliating when an employee files a complaint against the employer

-Transfer, demotion and changing job assignments.
+- Transfer, demotion and changing job assignments.

 - Withholding opportunities for advancement or promotion.

 - Refusing to conduct an interview or hire.

-Employers can not act against individuals based on their marital status.
+Employers cannot act against individuals based on their marital status.
 Anyone who has become the victim of such actions or discriminatory conduct has the right to pursue litigation against the responsible party.
 A skilled Los Angeles marital status discrimination attorney can thoroughly evaluate your case and protect your legal rights.

 Your legal rights

-You are entitled to find out about your rights under California marital status discrimination laws, the Civil Rights Act, and Equal Pay Act.
-These laws protect employees against discrimination based on their marital preference.
+You are entitled to find out about your rights under California’s marital status discrimination laws, the Civil Rights Act, and the Equal Pay Act.
+These laws protect employees against discrimination based on their marital preferences.
 You may not be aware that your employer has already discriminated against you.
 A couple of wrong questions during the interview may prove your employer’s error.
 This discriminatory conduct may continue during the hiring process and employment.
 In some cases, it will lead to a Los Angeles wrongful termination.
 Marital harassment laws also protect workers against family status discrimination.
-This happens when someone asks time off to take care of sick family or to attend a parent-teacher conference.
+This happens when someone asks for time off to take care of a sick family or to attend a parent-teacher conference.
 If this is your situation, you should seek legal advice from a Los Angeles employment attorney.